meain/vim-searcher/README.md

 ## Commands

 This plugin just provides one command `Google`.
+This shows the results from google in a buffer on top.

 **example**
 ```vim